Since the dawn of time women have been closely connected to nature and herbalism.

 Fennel also contains magnesium, phosphorus and vitamin K, which all play a role in maintaining bone strength.

-There are a lot of supportive and nourishing herbs that are beneficial for women, so you should choose those that fit you in consultation with your health practitioner.
+There are a lot of supportive and nourishing herbs that are beneficial specifically for women.
+You should choose those that you intuitively connect with and include them in your self-care.

-Keep your stress in check, avoid any environmental contaminants and harmful chemicals.
-It's always best to go natural, especially in your skin and hair care routines, as well as home maintenance products.
+Keep your stress in check and avoid any environmental contaminants and harmful chemicals.
+It’s always best to go natural, especially in your skin and hair care routines, as well as home maintenance products.

 Apart from including these wonderful herbs in your self-care routine, don’t forget to have regular check-ups and self breast exams.
 It is truly simple and life-saving.